muhammedfayiz122/Google-sheet-based-progress-tracking-dynamic-website/README.md

 Deploy app script:

-1)then click extensions tab from top of google sheet -> app script 2)on code.gs page , paste code as in the "google_app_script.gs" page in this repository.
+1)then click extensions tab from top of google sheet -> app script \n 2)on code.gs page , paste code as in the "google_app_script.gs" page in this repository.
 3)click on deploy on top right corner
 4)if you didnt deployed anything , then click on new deployment , other wise manage deployment